Cycle rickshaw: Nepal

 In the Terai region of Nepal, cycle rickshaws are still the most popular means of public transport for short-distance commuting.
 Most big cities in the Terai have hundreds of cycle rickshaws that carry local commuters and travellers, and are also used for carrying goods.
 Since the Terai region is bordered with India, cycle rickshaws are also popular means for shoppers, businessmen and travellers to travel in and out of the country freely.
 The free border between India and Nepal enable the rickshaw owners from both countries to operate across the border without any restriction.

 However, in Hilly regions of Nepal, cycle rickshaws are primarily used to attract tourists who can relax and travel around the popular streets and markets at reasonable fares.
 Cycle rickshaws are particularly popular among tourists to roam around the popular streets and markets of Thamel, Kathmandu.

 Pakistan

-The Cycle and Pulled rickshaw were banned in Pakistan in November 1991.
+The cycle and pulled rickshaw were banned in Pakistan in November 1991.

 Philippines

-In the Philippines, it is called a pedicab, traysikad, trisikad — or simply sikad or padyak, from the Philippine word meaning to tramp or stamp one's feet.
+In the Philippines, it is called a pedicab, traysikad, trisikad—or simply sikad or padyak, from the Philippine word meaning to tramp or stamp one's feet.
 It is made by mounting a sidecar to a regular bicycle.
 They are used mainly to ferry passengers short distances along smaller, more residential streets, often to or from jeepneys or other public utility vehicles.
 They are also used for transporting cargo too heavy to carry by hand and over a distance too short or roads too congested for motor transport, such as a live pig.
 During rainy seasons, they are useful as a way to avoid walking through flood waters.
 Along with the jeepney, the motorcycle-powered tricycle, and the engine-powered kuliglig, the open-air pedicab provides shade when needed.

+South Korea

+The Korean term for cycle rickshaw is illyeokgeo (인력거), which can be pedal- or motor-powered, though most in South Korea are electric.
+While not commonly used as a primary mode of transportation, cycle rickshaws can still be found in certain areas like Bukchon Hanok Village in Seoul, where they operate mainly for tourism purposes.